Pfizer revenue and profits soar on its Covid vaccine business - KESQ

 Pfizer disclosed last week that the US government had exercised its final purchase option buy 50 million additional doses of its Covid vaccine.
 That brings the total number of pediatric doses of the vaccine to 115 million, which is enough to vaccinate every US child.
 Overall, the federal government has now purchased a total of 600 million doses across all age ranges under its supply agreement.

-Shares of Pfizer were up 3% in premarket trading on the results.
+Shares of Pfizer were up 5% in midday trading on the results.

 The-CNN-Wire